alikureishy/ROBO-rover/README.md

 #### Perception

-The perception processing from the notebook section above is pretty much replicated here, except that here it is stored in a rover data object.
+The perception processing from the Process-Image notebook section above is replicated here, except that here it is stored in a rover data object.

 #### Decision